On weakly and strongly popular rankings: Introduction

 \section{Introduction}

-A fundamental question in preference aggregation is the following: given a number of voters who rank candidates, can we construct a ranking that expresses the preferences of the entire set of voters as a whole?
-A common way of evaluating how close the constructed ranking is to a voter's preferences is the Kendall distance, which measures the pairwise disagreements between two rankings.
+A fundamental question in preference aggregation is the following: given a number of voters who rank candidates from most-preferred to least-preferred, can we construct a ranking that expresses the preferences of the entire set of voters as a whole?
+A common way of evaluating how close the constructed ranking is to a voter's preferences is the Kendall distance~\cite{Ken38}, which measures the pairwise disagreements between two rankings.
 Among others, a well-known rank aggregation method is the Kemeny ranking method~\cite{Kem59}, in which the winning ranking minimises the sum of its Kendall distances to the voters' rankings.

 For the preference aggregation problem, van Zuylen et al.~\cite{VSW14} introduce a new rank aggregation method called popular ranking, which is also based on the Kendall distance.
 Each voter can compare two given rankings $\pi$ and $\sigma$, and prefers the one that is closer to her submitted ranking in terms of the Kendall distance.
-Van Zuylen et al.\ define $\pi$ to be a winning ranking in an instance if for any ranking $\sigma$, at least half of the voters prefer $\pi$ to $\sigma$ or are indifferent between them.
+Van Zuylen et al.\ define $\pi$ to be a winning ranking for a given set of voters' rankings if for any ranking $\sigma$, at least half of the voters prefer $\pi$ to $\sigma$ or are indifferent between them.
 This implies that there is no ranking $\sigma$ such that switching to $\sigma$ from $\pi$ would benefit a majority of all voters.

-According to the definition of popularity in~\cite{VSW14}, even in a situation where exactly half of the voters are indifferent between rankings $\pi$ and $\sigma$, whilst the other half of the voters prefer $\sigma$ to $\pi$, $\sigma$ is not more popular than~$\pi$.
-This example demonstrates how hard it is for the dissatisfied voters to find a ranking that overrules $\pi$---the definition requires them to find a profiting set of voters who build an \emph{absolute majority}, that is, a majority of \emph{all} voters for this endeavour.
+According to the definition of popularity in~\cite{VSW14}, even in a situation where exactly half of the voters are indifferent between rankings $\pi$ and $\sigma$---we call these abstaining voters---, whilst the other half of the voters prefer $\sigma$ to $\pi$, the ranking $\sigma$ is not more popular than~$\pi$.
+This example demonstrates how challenging it is for the dissatisfied voters to propose a ranking that overrules $\pi$---the definition requires them to find a profiting set of voters who build an \emph{absolute majority}, that is, a majority of \emph{all} voters for this endeavour.